Your body needs cholesterol to work well. But cholesterol levels that are too high can harm you.

 A blood cholesterol test measures the level of total cholesterol.
 This includes HDL (good) cholesterol and LDL (bad) cholesterol.

-Your LDL level is what doctors watch most closely.
+Your LDL level is what health care providers watch most closely.
 You want it to be low.
 If it gets too high, you will need to treat it.

 - Eating a healthy diet